kobbled/rossum/README.md

 ## Installation

+The 0.1.4 release is a convenience release that includes all the necessary tools to quickly setup a working installation of rossum.
+Download it from the [releases][] page.

-Clone this repository to your machine and add the directory containing `rossum.py` and `rossum.cmd` to your `PATH`.
+Alternatively, clone this repository to your machine and add the directory containing `rossum.py` and `rossum.cmd` to your `PATH`.
 Command sessions opened after setting up the `PATH` should be able to successfully run `rossum` from anywhere.

 For installation of `ktransw`, see [ktransw][].